-What is Weld Line in Injection Molding?
+What is Weld Line in Injection Moulding?

-How Does Injection Molding Weld Line Appear?
+How Does Injection Molding Weld Lines in Plastic Appear?

-Weld lines in injection molding are formed when two or more flow fronts of molten plastic material meet and merge during the molding process.
+Weld lines in injection moulding are formed when two or more flow fronts of molten plastic material meet and merge during the molding process.
 These flow fronts occur when the molten plastic material encounters obstacles, such as inserts, ribs, or other features within the mold cavity.

 - Flow Convergence: As the molten plastic material is injected into the mold cavity, it splits and flows around obstacles, following different flow paths.